 2.1 SE literacy building Improved knowledge, skills and performance of target beneficiaries in SE management and business development.
 No. and percentage of targeted households and community organizations provided with new skills and knowledge in various aspects of SE management and business development.
 No. and percentage of target women beneficiaries trained and actively involved in SE.
 No. of SEs with management systems in place.
 Assessment of skills, knowledge and capacities on SE Development and implementation of training programs on business development and management, product development, marketing, logistics, distribution, booking and audit, reporting, business networking, business registration and tax requirements.
-2.2 Implementation of organizational Improved business performance of identified SEs No. and percentage of SE members Conduct of organizational development and SE literacy along the value chain supporting organizational values and appropriateness of organizational changes. analysis Formulation and implementation of OD plan Component 3: Business development and su istainability 3.1 Partnership building with SE networks Increased income of targeted household Percentage increase in income of Membership in SE networks and impact investors beneficiaries of sustainable livelihood and social enterprise development. household beneficiaries of SE No. of private sector and social entrepreneur partnerships mobilized • Promotional activities to attract impact investors and social entrepreneur partners 3.2 Developing new markets and linkages Percentage increase in SE production and market penetration Participation in trade fairs, "go negosyo" seminars, and other SE network activities Preparation and dissemination of SE knowledge products 3.3 Testing of new approaches and products to demonstrate viability and finance scalable solutions for sustainability No. of new products developed and market tested Market testing and demonstration of new and innovative products Conduct of market study for new products 3.4 Facilitating access to financing and investment capital, savings mobilization, and insurance B.4.3: Improved access to enterprise support facilities, financing and social protection support B.4.3: No. and % of HHs with improved access to enterprise support facilities, risk insurance coverage, financing and social protection support, with focus on SE and informal sectors Creating opportunity for women's enterprises and empowerment in priority landscapes and provinces Formulation of SE business expansion plan
+2.2 Implementation of organizational Improved business performance of identified SEs No. and percentage of SE members Conduct of organizational development and SE literacy along the value chain supporting organizational values and analysis changes.
+Formulation and implementation of OD plan Component 3: Business development and su Istainability Grad implementation of OD plan 3.1 Partnership building with SE networks Increased income of targeted household Percentage increase in income of Membership in SE networks and impact investors beneficiaries of sustainable livelihood and social enterprise development. household beneficiaries of SE No. of private sector and social entrepreneur partnerships mobilized • Promotional activities to attract impact investors and social entrepreneur partners 3.2 Developing new markets and linkages Percentage increase in SE production and market penetration Participation in trade fairs, "go negosyo" seminars, and other SE network activities Preparation and dissemination of SE knowledge products 3.3 Testing of new approaches and products to demonstrate viability and finance scalable solutions for sustainability No. of new products developed and market tested Market testing and demonstration of new and innovative products Conduct of market study for new products 3.4 Facilitating access to financing and investment capital, savings mobilization, and insurance B.4.3: Improved access to enterprise support facilities, financing and social protection support B.4.3: No. and % of HHs with improved access to enterprise support facilities, risk insurance coverage, financing and social protection support, with focus on SE and informal sectors Creating opportunity for women's enterprises and empowerment in priority landscapes and provinces Formulation of SE business expansion plan

 Component 4: Defining and measuring soc ial and community resilience impacts No. and percentage of women beneficiaries with improved access to enterprise support facilities, financing and social protection No. and amount of financing support mobilized for SE expansion, including credit and impact investments. • Presentation of SE business expansion plan to potential investors, financing institutions, and partners.
-4.1 Participatory development of desired social enterprise resilience indicators B.4.1: Reduction in loss of HH income due to climate events in target communities No. of target SE members reporting reduced income losses due to project interventions Community workshops and consultations to identify and build consensus on SE performance and resilience indicators Preparation of SE Performance Monitoring Plan Conduct of socio-economic baseline information of communities 4.2 Development and implementation of community-based SE monitoring and reporting No. of community-based M&E conducted No. and quality of monitoring reports Creation and training of SE M&amp;E committee in the data collection, processing, analysis and reporting.
+4.1 Derticingtony development of desired D 4 1.
+Deduction in loss of IIII income due to No. of target SE members reporting 4.1 Participatory development of desired social enterprise resilience indicators B.4.1: Reduction in loss of HH income due to climate events in target communities No. of target SE members reporting reduced income losses due to project interventions Community workshops and consultations to identify and build consensus on SE performance and resilience indicators Preparation of SE Performance Monitoring Plan Conduct of socio-economic baseline information of communities 4.2 Development and implementation of community-based SE monitoring and reporting No. of community-based M&E conducted No. and quality of monitoring reports Creation and training of SE M&amp;E committee in the data collection, processing, analysis and reporting.
 Conduct of regular monitoring based on agreed frequency and methods